connxio/docs/Logging.md

   "sender": "sender",
   "receiver": "receiver",
-  "description": "the custom description for outbound or inbound when applicable, the system message from CX when not", "fileName": "the filename supplied with the file on CX pipeline entry", "status": "the status as described in the statuses section", "bodyContent": "the message content that has passed through the CX pipeline and undergone transformations", "metadata": "described under the metadata section"
+  "description": "the custom description for outbound or inbound when applicable, the system message from CX when not", "fileName": "calculated by the internal CX system based upon the configured format", "status": "the status as described in the statuses section", "bodyContent": "the message content that has passed through the CX pipeline and undergone transformations", "metadata": "described under the metadata section"